What's the timetable?

 sandbars outside the harbour mouth offers about five metres draught at low tide:

-few large craft are likely to attempt to enter the harbour.
+therefore few large craft attempt to enter the harbour.

 top

-The prevailing weather on the Tasman is from the south west and very
+The prevailing weather on the Tasman is from the south west and storms are common.

-surround the harbour mouth.
-The sandbars limit navigation to vessels with well under
+the sandbars that surround the harbour mouth.
+The sandbars limit navigation to vessels

-five metres draught.
-Many parts of the sandbars are exposed at low tide.
+with under five metres draught.
+Parts of the sandbars are exposed at low tide.

 There are over 100 documented shipwrecks around the sandbars.
 The area in which